Adhesive bonding of semiconductor wafers: Ultraviolet radiation treatment

-SU-8
+SU-8 photoresist

 Overview

-SU-8 is a 3 component UV-sensitive negative photoresist based on epoxy resin, gamma butyrolactone and triaryl sulfonium salt.
-The SU-8 polymerizes at approximately 100 °C and is temperature-stable up to 150 °C. This polymer adhesive is CMOS and bio-compatible and has excellent electrical, mechanical and fluidic properties.
-It also has a high cross-linking density, high chemical resistance and high thermal stability.
-The viscosity depends on the mixture with the solvent for different layer thicknesses (1.5 to 500 µm).
+SU-8 is a 3 component UV-sensitive negative photoresist based on epoxy resin, gamma butyrolactone, and triaryl sulfonium salt.
+SU-8 polymerizes at approximately 100 °C and is temperature-stable up to 150 °C. It is CMOS- and bio-compatible and has excellent electrical, mechanical and fluidic properties.
+It also has a high cross-linking density, high chemical resistance, and high thermal stability.
+The viscosity depends on the mixture with the solvent for different layer thicknesses (1.5 to 500 μm).
 Using multilayer coating a layer thickness up to 1 mm is reachable.
 The lithographic structuring is based on a photoinitiator triaylium-sulfonium that releases lewis acid during UV radiation.
 This acid works as catalyst for the polymerization.
-The connection of the molecules is activated over different annealing steps, so called post exposure bake (peb).
+The connection of the molecules is activated over different annealing steps, so called post-exposure bake (PEB).
 Using SU-8 can achieve a high bonding yield.
-In addition, the substrate flatness, clean room conditions and the wettability of the surface are important factors to achieve good bond results.
+In addition, the substrate flatness, clean room conditions and the wettability of the surface are important factors to achieve good bonding results.

 Procedural steps

-The standard process (compare to figure "Schematic bonding process") consists of applying SU-8 on the top wafer by spin-on or spray-on of thin layers (3 to 100 µm).
+The standard process (compare to figure "Schematic bonding process") consists of applying SU-8 on the top wafer by spin-on or spray-on of thin layers (3 to 100 μm).

-Subsequently, the structuring of the photo-resist using direct UV light exposure is applied but can also be achieved through deep reactive-ion-etching (DRIE).
+Subsequently, the structuring of the photo-resist using direct UV light exposure is applied but can also be achieved through deep reactive-ion etching (DRIE).
 During coating and structuring of the SU-8 the tempering steps before and after exposure have to be considered.
 Based on thermal layer stress the risk of crack formation exists.
 While coating the photoresist the formation of voids due to the layer thickness inhomogeneity has to be avoided.
 The adhesive layer thickness should be larger than the flatness imperfection of the wafer to establish good contact.

 The procedural steps based on a typical example are: